utartlan/utartlan/README.md

 - 👋 Hi, I’m @utartlan
 - 👀 I’m interested in Open Source Projects with Java
-- 🌱 I’m currently learning Java and Spring/Spring Boot, mysql
+- 🌱 I’m currently learning Java and Spring/Spring Boot.
+I'm also learnining relational databases, namely MySql, SQL, HTML, CSS.
-- 📫 How to reach me at yavor.naydenov@protonmail.com
+- 📫 You can reach me at yavor.naydenov@protonmail.com

 <!---
 - 💞️ I’m looking to collaborate on ...